 Check-up 2.0 is a secure, web-based application for Australian Government agencies to assess their information and records management capability.
-The Government Digital Transition policy requires that all agencies do an annual whole-of-agency assessment for three years between 2011 and 2013.
-This year's assessments were due for submission to the National Archives by 30 August 2013.
+All agencies are required to complete and submit an annual self-assessment to the Archives.

 Check-up 2.0 is divided into strategy and practice parts, with various sections and questions in each.
 The questions are grouped into five types of assessments:

 - minimum requirements for information and records management

 - additional recommendations for information and records management

 - complete assessment which combines minimum requirements and additional recommendations

 - requirements for records of high-risk business recommended by the Archives for each area of high-risk business